phasTrak/AutoRegister/README.md

 ### Multiple assemblies

-In addition to the `AutoRegister` extension method, for every assembly that AutoRegisterInject is a part of, a `AutoRegisterFromAssemblyName` will be generated.
+In addition to the `AutoRegister` extension method, for every assembly that AutoRegister is a part of, a `AutoRegisterFromAssemblyName` will be generated.
 This allows you to configure your service collection from one, main, executing assembly.

 Given 3 assemblies, `MyProject.Main`, `MyProject.Services`, `MyProject.Data`, you can configure the `ServiceCollection` as such: